 If your disability could be a safety concern for yourself or others, discuss it with the employer after the job offer has been made so you and your employer can take appropriate steps to avoid any risks.
 For example, if you have epilepsy and there’s a chance of seizure, your employer can ensure a co-worker with first aid qualifications is available to help you, if necessary.
 If your invisible disability poses no safety concern, you may decide to discuss it after you’ve been given a written job offer or if you’re required to pass a medical exam.

 If you choose to accept the job without disclosing your invisible disability, it is important to get a letter from your doctor stating that, at the time of employment, you were deemed fit to work.
 Keep this letter for your records.
 You may need to tell your employers if you need time off for medical appointments or recovery.
 As you prepare to discuss your condition, remember that anyone can develop a disability, invisible or not, at any time.
 You haven’t been dishonest in not disclosing your disability.
 You were able to work because your disability was under control.
 This is why a note from your doctor dated from the beginning of your employment is essential.

 Once again, don’t overlook the skills you’ve developed as a result of living with a disability.
-By using effective career planning and job search techniques, you’ll be able to assess your skills and find an employer who recognizes what you have to offer.
+By using effective career planning and job search techniques, you’ll be able to assess your skills and find an employer who recognises what you have to offer.